EugeneGohh/url-shortener/README.md

 ## Branching Strategy

 The URL shortener project uses the Gitflow branching strategy, which is a well-known and widely used model for managing Git branches.
-The Gitflow model defines two main branches: `master` and `develop`, as well as several **supporting branches** for **feature development**, **hotfixes**, and **releases**.
+The Gitflow model defines two main branches: `main` and `develop`, as well as several **supporting branches** for **feature development**, **hotfixes**, and **releases**.

-`master`: The `master` branch contains the stable and production-ready code.
+`main`: The `main` branch contains the stable and production-ready code.
 It should only be updated through merges from the `release` or `hotfix` branches.

 `develop`: The `develop` branch contains the latest development code, which may not be fully tested or stable.
-All new features, bug fixes, and other changes should be merged into develop before they can be merged into master.
+All new features, bug fixes, and other changes should be merged into develop before they can be merged into `main`.

 `feature/xxx`: A `feature` branch is used to develop a new features or functionality.
 They should be created from `develop` and merged back into `develop` once they are completed and tested.

 `hotfix/xxx`: Hotfix branches are used to fix critical bugs or issues in the production code.
-They should be created from master and merged into both `master` and `develop` once the fixes are completed and tested.
+They should be created from `main` and merged into both `main` and `develop` once the fixes are completed and tested.

 `release/xxx`: Release branches are used to prepare a new release of the codebase.
-They should be created from `develop` and merged into both `develop`and `master` once they are ready for deployment.
+They should be created from `develop` and merged into both `develop`and `main` once they are ready for deployment.

 ## Installation Guide